kingfisherphuoc/EasyRecyclerViewIndicator/README.md

 What are the things you want to have in this library?
 Contact me or create a new issue for it.

 ### Special thanks
-Thank Ongakuer as I re-use a lot of code of this [ongakuer/CircleIndicator](https://github.com/ongakuer/CircleIndicator)
+Thank Ongakuer as I reused a lot of code of this [ongakuer/CircleIndicator](https://github.com/ongakuer/CircleIndicator)

 ### License
 Copyright 2018 Doan Hong Phuoc